 Having a passion for history and a strong Celtic family heritage, ownership of McPhee’s is not a job but a way of life.

-Please note we no longer have a physical shop but we do allow visits by appointment.
+Please note we no longer have a physical shop.
 The stock is not displayed so you can not browse.

 P.O.
 Box 17395, Karori, Wellington 6147, New Zealand